FHantke/brave-browser-wiki/Linux-Development-Environment.md

 You might also want to try `./src/build/install-build-deps.sh --unsupported` if above command gives an error about using a non supported Linux distribution.

-Use `./src/build/install-build-deps-android.sh` for Android builds.
+Use `./src/build/install-build-deps.sh --android` for Android builds.

 # Troubleshooting